intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Time and experience shows that negative consequences to interoperability accumulate over time if implementations apply the robustness principle.
-This problem originates from an assumption implicit in the principle that it is not possible to affect change in a system the size of the Internet.
-That is, the idea that once a protocol specification is published, changes that might require existing implementations to change are not feasible.
+This problem originates from an assumption implicit in the principle that it is not possible to effect change in a system the size of the Internet.
+It assumes that once a protocol specification is published, changes that might require existing implementations to change are not feasible.

-Many problems that might lead to applications of the robustness principle are avoided for protocols under active maintenance.
+Many problems that the robustness principle was intended to solve can instead be better addressed by active maintenance.
 Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocol specifications alongside implementations and deployments of those protocols.
 A community that takes an